Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 The din of the advancing crowd was growing louder, and when he peered out his window, he could see the first row of men already well onto his 1,000 acre property, within firing range of his home.

-He was an experienced war general, having fought first for the British and later for the American Patriots under George Washington.
+He was an experienced war general, having fought first for the British and later for the United States Patriots under George Washington.

 Stepping out onto his porch, musket loaded and cocked, he stood defiantly atop the stairs.